cockroachdb/docs/src/current/v23.1/full-text-search.md

 docs_area: develop
 ---

-{% include_cached new-in.html version="v23.1" %} A full-text search is used to perform natural-language searches on documents such as articles, websites, or other written formats.
+{% include new-in.md version="v23.1" %} A full-text search is used to perform natural-language searches on documents such as articles, websites, or other written formats.

 This page describes how to perform full-text searches using the provided [built-in functions]({% link {{ page.version.version }}/functions-and-operators.md %}#full-text-search-functions).